3BioCompBio/DDGb_bias/1_datasets/README.md

 in one entry in order to avoir redundancies.
 The list of all initial SKEMPI 2.0 entries (from `SK2.csv`) used to form the aggregated entry can be tracked back using the "Entry" property.
-- For SKEMPI 2.0 derived mutations, property `Mutation(s)` match the residue and chain id in the SKEMPI 2.0 provided PDB structure while the property `Mutation(s)_inPaper` match the residue and chain id to the PDB structure found in the Protein Data Bank.
+- For SKEMPI 2.0 derived mutations, property `Mutation(s)` match the residue and chain id in the SKEMPI 2.0 provided PDB structure while the property `Mutation(s)_inPaper` match the residue and chain id in the PDB structure found in the Protein Data Bank.
-- References are expressed as a PubMed id when it is possible to find one.
+- References are expressed as a PuBMed id when it is possible to find one.
 - All properties ending with the suffix "_rev" concerns the reversed mutation (using the mutated modeled structure).